cal-itp/data-infra/.github/README.md

-# Infrastructure code

-# pyinvoke
+# GitHub Actions

-[invoke](https://docs.pyinvoke.org/en/stable/) is a Python framework for executing subprocess and building a CLI application.
-The tasks are defined in `tasks.py` and configuration in `invoke.yaml`; config values under the top-level `calitp` are specific to our defined tasks.

-Run `poetry run invoke -l` to list the available commands, and `poetry run invoke -h <command>` to get more detailed help for each individual command.

-## CI/CD

-All CI/CD automation in this project is executed via GitHub Actions, whose workflow files live in the `.github` directory.
+All CI/CD automation in this project is executed via GitHub Actions, whose workflow files live in the [./workflows/](./workflows) directory.

 ## deploy-airflow.yml